Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 596 trips daily across all routes, equating to about 73 weekly trips per individual stop.
+In 2021 Census data, which may reflect COVID-19 conditions, 46% of residents worked from home.
+Daily service frequency averages 596 trips across all routes, translating to approximately 73 weekly trips per individual stop.

 Frequently Asked Questions - Transport